geru/qbxml/README.txt

 If you will be using the standard Feeds-based importer defined by QBXML, then you may wish to configure the directory used to store incoming and outgoing QBXML messages.
 These files contain private, sensitive data and so the directory should be secured from prying eyes.
+By default, QBXML uses a directory called "qbxml" in the private: uri.
+So, if you have not configured your private directory (this is the case in Drupal by default), then you will get many error messages until you define the private directory in /admin/config/media/file-system.

 QBXML also defines the QBXML theme for formatting outgoing QBXML messages.